jfsamper/glicko-db/README.en.md

 - Public reports, defaulting to All time, with player filters, localized CSV/PDF export, rating movement, and opponent, country, and club performance
 - Swiss, category Swiss, accelerated Swiss, and McMahon pairing systems
 - BYE and absence handling, backups, restore safeguards, and SQLite schema migrations
+- Draft tournaments hidden from public listings, with an administrative option to show drafts
 - Handicap games in stones (Go style), with an automatic suggestion from the category gap and an OGS-style rating adjustment

 ## Requirements